“Filmmaking is a chance to live many lifetimes.” — Robert Altman

 And so it ends.
 Beauty is ruin.
 The freaks are vengeful murderers.
 The audience can assume Venus and Phroso survive.
 But they are not the celebrated lovers of the movie poster.
 Instead, oddly enough, Hercules and Cleopatra are seen, again and again, in the promotional materials —dressed in evening wear, like Ginger Rogers and Fred Astaire!
 It was as if MGM’s publicity department couldn’t stomach the reality of the picture and its depiction of what normalcy is — or is not.

-Indeed, MGM went so far as to eventually insert a final scene for a more traditional, happier ending.
+Although most prints end with the revelation of what happened to Cleopatra, MGM apparently went so far as to eventually insert a final scene for a more traditional, happier ending.
 In a mansion, Hans is living a millionaire’s life.
 Venus and Phroso visit, bringing Frieda, to whom Hans had been engaged before meeting Cleopatra.
 Hans at first refuses to see Freida, but she eventually assures him that she knows he tried to stop the others from their revenge.
 The others may have become murderers, but Hans remains an innocent “freak.”
 In essence, he becomes the hero of the movie, and as he starts to cry, Freida comforts him.

 Browning would go on to direct two more horror films: Mark of the Vampire (1935) and The Devil Doll (1936) along with two more pictures: a drama, and a mystery.
 But his career was effectively over.
 The projects he truly wanted to make were never seriously considered by any major studio following the box office failure and stigma of Freaks.